aetperf/aetperf.github.io/_posts/2020-07-03-Outlier_and_Change_Point_Detection_in_Data_Integration_Performance_Metrics.md

 ## Feature extraction on homogeneous time intervals

-Now that we have removed some outliers and segmented the serie, we are interested computing the slope of each homegeneous segment, to finally compute a slope coefficient, which would indicate if the elpsed time is reather increasing or not.
+Now that we have removed some outliers and segmented the serie, we are interested computing the slope of each homegeneous segment, to finally compute a slope coefficient, which would indicate if the elapsed time is reather increasing or not.
 Let's start with the slope exctraction:

 ```python